New CVE-ID Format as of January 1, 2014 — learn more

 Data Sources for the Draft CVE, Spring-Summer 1999

 Before CVE was publicly released in September 1999, a "draft CVE" was created and submitted to the Editorial Board for feedback.
-ISS, L-3 Security (acquired by Symantec), SANS, and Netect (later acquired by BindView) provided information that was used to help create the draft CVE.
-Data was also drawn from other sources including Bugtraq and NTBugtraq posts, CERT advisories, and security tools such as NAI’s CyberCop Scanner, Cisco’s NetSonar, and AXENT’s NetRecon.
+ISS (later acquired by IBM), L-3 Security (later acquired by Symantec), SANS, and Netect (later acquired by BindView, which was later acquired by Symantec) provided information that was used to help create the draft CVE.
+Data was also drawn from other sources including Bugtraq and NTBugtraq posts, CERT advisories, and security tools such as Network Associates, Inc.'s (later acquired by McAfee, Inc.) CyberCop Scanner, Cisco’s NetSonar, and AXENT's (later acquired by Symantec) NetRecon.